odradev/odradev.github.io/docusaurus/docs/basics/01-cargo-odra.md

 # Cargo Odra
 If you followed the [Installation](../getting-started/installation.md) tutorial properly, you should already be set up with the Cargo Odra tool.
-It is an executable that will help you with managing your smart contracts project, testing and running them on multiple backends (blockchains).
+It is an executable that will help you with managing your smart contracts project, testing and running them with various configurations.

 Let's take a look at all the possibilities that Cargo Odra gives you.

 ## Managing projects

-Two commands will help you create a new project.
+Two commands help you create a new project.
 The first one is `cargo odra new`.
 You need to pass one parameter, namely `--name {PROJECT_NAME}`:

 ```bash
 cargo odra new --name my-project
 ```

-This will create a new project in the `my_project` folder and name it `my_project`.
+This creates a new project in the `my_project` folder and name it `my_project`.
 You can see it for yourself, for example by taking a look into a `Cargo.toml` file created in your project's folder:

 ```toml